-We have been approved to list our units, Class A ordinary shares and warrants on Nasdaq under the symbols "RMGCU," "RMGC" and "RMGCW," respectively.
+We intend to apply to list our units, Class A ordinary shares and warrants on Nasdaq under the symbols "RMGBU," "RMGB" and "RMGBW," respectively.
 We expect that our units will be listed on Nasdaq promptly on or after the effective date of the registration statement.
 Following the date the Class A ordinary shares and warrants are eligible to trade separately, we anticipate that the Class A ordinary shares and warrants will be listed separately and as a unit on Nasdaq.
+We cannot guarantee that our securities will be approved for listing on Nasdaq.